 - Organize your inventory.
 Don’t cram items in your facility.
 Not having your warehouse organized with adequate space for picking will lessen your efficiency.

 - Expand your sales calendar so that holiday sales are not just held over a few days, but over a longer time to reduce the stress of the peak season and eliminate extreme peaks.

 - Stress-test your warehouse during smaller holidays, like Labor Day, to see what works well and what doesn’t.
 Doing this will give you time to fix the problems before the holiday season.

-UNEX provides a variety of order picking solutions that will speed order picking so your seasonal demand can be met.
+UNEX provides a variety of order picking solutions to accelerate order picking and meet seasonal demands.